nextauthjs/docs/docs/getting-started/typescript.md

 title: TypeScript
 ---

-NextAuth.js comes with its own type definitions, so you can safely use it in your TypeScript projects.
-Even if you don't use TypeScript, IDEs like VSCode will pick this up, to provide you with a better developer experience.
-While you are typing, you will get suggestions about what certain objects/functions look like, and sometimes also links to documentation, examples and other useful resources.
+NextAuth.js has its own type definitions to use in your TypeScript projects safely.
+Even if you don't use TypeScript, IDEs like VSCode will pick this up to provide you with a better developer experience.
+While you are typing, you will get suggestions about what certain objects/functions look like, and sometimes links to documentation, examples, and other valuable resources.

 Check out the example repository showcasing how to use `next-auth` on a Next.js application with TypeScript:
 https://github.com/nextauthjs/next-auth-typescript-example